IoanHadarean/fullstackmilestoneproject/README.md

 Note: for the userlikes table a new column has been added, `count_liked`, defaulted to 0.

 ## Testing

 1. Code was written and tested using Cloud9 and Cloud9 debugger tools.
 2. All HTML and CSS code used on the site has been tested using [The W3 CSS Validation Service](https://jigsaw.w3.org/css-validator/) and [The W3 Markup Validation Service](https://validator.w3.org/).
-There were no CSS errors, the CSS warnings relate to box-shadow, border-radius, transform and object-fit unknown vendor extensions.
-There were a number of HTML errors, but most of them were related to unclosed elements due to for loops in Jinja templates.
+There were no CSS errors, there were 6 CSS warnings related to font-smoothing and transition unknown vendor extensions.
+There were 3 HTML errors and one warning found, a duplicated id `stripeBtn` due to payment form toggle and the value of the for attribute of the label element must be the ID of a non-hidden form control for the `private-stripe-element`.
-Some of the errors and warnings have been solved, such as style and script unnecessary type issues or empty form actions and inexistent alt tags for images, but most of them could not be fixed because they would have created bugs in the functionality and overall aspect of the project.
-It's also important to mention the fact that [Tidy](https://github.com/htacg/tidy-html5), another HTML validator does not count some of the errors that the W3 does.
 3. All Javascript code on the website has been tested using [JSHint](https://jshint.com/).
-There were no errors found, the warnings found state the fact that class, arrow functions and template literals are only available in ES6.
-There are also warnings about let and const related to ES6 JavaScript.
+There were no errors and 67 warnings found related to let available in ES6 and Mozilla JS extensions and Functions declared within loops referencing an outer scoped variable may lead to confusing semantics.
 4. A lot of manual testing has been done for this project to ensure the website looks well on all devices and to ensure that the functionalities of the project are working correctly.
 Therefore, site was viewed and tested in the following browsers:
 <br>    i Google Chrome
 <br>    ii Mozilla Firefox
 <br>    iii Opera
-<br>    iv Internet Explorer
+<br>    iv Microsoft Edge\
-<br>    v Safari\
-The website has limited support for Internet Explorer and no support for Safari.
+The website has limited support for Internet Explorer and Safari.
-Manual testing also included registering a user to the website, logging in to the website, updating the profile, adding and editing new recipes, as well as liking/disliking database recipes and rating them.
-The pagination, search and filter results and functionalities were thoroughly tested to check for any bugs.
-The tests have been done with multiple accounts to see if the functionalities persist between users.
-Manual testing helped in finding two bugs within the project, a bug with the likes/dislikes functionality and another one with the ratings for each recipe.
-5. Postman was used for sending GET and POST requests to the website in order to test it.
-6. Added automated unit tests for the register and edit forms in Python, as well as basic tests for GET requests.
-It's admittable that the tests performed for the app are not the most extensive tests, but having some tests is better than having none at all.
+5. Added automated unit tests for models, views, forms and apps for each Django-app and used the `coverage` Python module to assess the testing coverage of each app.
+The `coverage` module was installed by typing `pip install coverage` in the terminal.
+Each Django app was tested individually using the command  `coverage run --source=app-name manage.py test app-name`.
+In order to get the HTML templates with the results the following command was issued `coverage html`.
-7. Tested the Python code for [PEP8](https://pypi.org/project/pep8/) standards and solved numerous issues regarding beautifying the code.
-There were a number of errors related to the length of the lines that I did not solve because they would decrease readability of the code, not increase it.
+6. Tested the Python code for [PEP8](https://pypi.org/project/pep8/) standards and solved numerous issues regarding beautifying the code.
+There were a number of errors related to the length of the lines that were ignored because they would decrease readability of the code, not increase it.